Skip to content

 Sun Surveyor

 This app takes path-tracking elements seen in apps like SolarWatch to another level.
-Consequently, it caters best for those who need to scout locations, such as filmmakers, gardeners, and prospective homeowners assessing the sun’s trajectory over a property.
+Consequently, it best serves anyone keen to scout locations, such as filmmakers, gardeners, and prospective homeowners assessing the sun’s trajectory over a property.

-This is the most specialized app in this round-up.
-It also has a few properly clunky interface elements.
+This is clearly a specialized app, and the interface can sometimes be clunky.
 But when you need a deeper understanding of sunlight dynamics at any specific location, it’s a useful tool.
-If you’re unsure whether it’s for you, Sun Surveyor Lite handily offers limited demos of all the key features.
+If you’re unsure whether it’s for you, Sun Surveyor Lite offers limited demos of all the key features.

 Get Sun Surveyor